 When researchers analyzed samples of more than 700 farmed salmon gathered worldwide, the results showed PCB levels in farmed fish averaged about eight times the levels found in wild fish.
 (14)

 However, farmed salmon may not have any more mercury on average than wild salmon.
 Two studies showed little difference, and one study showed wild salmon contained three times the amount of mercury as farmed salmon.
 (19, 20, 21)

 Higher levels of arsenic have been detected in farmed salmon, but the amounts of cadmium, copper and cobalt are higher in wild salmon.
 (22)

 The amounts of trace metals found in both types of fish were low enough that there’s likely no cause for concern.

 When it comes to PCB levels, analysts speculate that if EPA recommendations were observed, limiting farmed salmon consumption to once a month would be the accepted guideline.
 Some experts believe it’s safer for children and pregnant women to eat only wild salmon.

 Some may not be willing or able to take the risk of ingesting PCBs; for these folks, wild salmon is the clear winner on that score.

-Summary: Contaminant levels are higher in farmed fish, but when cost and availability are factored into the equation, the trade-off for potential health benefits resulting from adding omega-3 fatty acids found in salmon to your diet may be worth it.
+Contaminant levels are higher in farmed fish, but when cost and availability are factored into the equation, the trade-off for potential health benefits resulting from adding omega-3 fatty acids found in salmon to your diet are still worth it.